mribeirogabriel/mribeirogabriel/README.md

 ### Hi there 👋

-🚀 DevOps enthusiast graduated in Computer Networks at Instituto Infnet, working in critical environments, I'm skilled at SysAdmin, Computer Networks, Firewalls, Virtualization, CCloud Computing, Automation and Monitoring.
+🚀 DevOps enthusiast graduated in Computer Networks at Instituto Infnet, working in critical environments, I'm skilled at SysAdmin, Computer Networks, Firewalls, Virtualization, Cloud Computing, Automation and Monitoring.

 Passionate about Technology and Music Production.